Nyheter Idag

 Nyheter Idag (News Today) is a Swedish-language online newspaper.
 The magazine was founded in February 2014 by Chang Frick and Jakob Bergman, and they say their news reports focus on "politics, gossip, social media and foreign news".
 The publication describes itself as based on libertarian principles, and the employees have a background in different organizations.
 Expo grouped Nyheter Idag with "right-wing populist and far-right alternative media", but also stated that it was the news site most difficult to fit into that mold.
-It has been labelled a racist site.
+It has been labelled a racist site by some pundits.

 Trip to Russia

-In October 2017, Nyheter Idag published an article titled "The swedish diplomat".
+In October 2017, Nyheter Idag published an article titled "The Swedish diplomat".
 In the article, the journalist and founder of Nyheter Idag, Chang Frick wrote about his and Sweden Democrats MP Pavel Gamov's travel to Russia.
 Gamov was going to inspect the Moscow regional election 2017, despite being advised not to.
 Frick accused Gamov of acting irresponsibly by getting wasted, calling sex workers to his hotel room and demanding that the host country pay for his bar check.
 The subsequent media attention led the leadership of the Sweden Democrats party to force Pavel's resignation.